 - Egg yolks

-If you’re living in the UK, chances are you’re not getting nearly enough sunlight (it rains far too much here for that).
+Coming in to winter, chances are you’re not getting nearly enough sunlight (it rains far too much here for that).
 As the sun is our main source of vitamin D, you may want to take a supplement to boost your intake.
 Some of us need more than others, so check with your doctor for the best advice.
+And if you are heading out into the sunshine, remember to always wear sunscreen!

 Try to aim for two to three gym sessions with a variety of compound exercises like squats and deadlifts.
-Don’t forget to have at least one rest a day a week to give enough time for your body to recover and prevent any possible injuries.
+And don’t forget to have at least one rest a day a week to give enough time for your body to recover and prevent any possible injuries.

 To lose weight and build muscle, you need to focus on having a calorie deficit whilst still providing enough nutrition to help promote muscle gains.
-Think about the levels of protein, fats, and vitamin D in your diet and combine this with a good strength training programme with a few rest days incorporated in there too.
+Think about the levels of protein, fats, and vitamin D in your diet and combine this with a good strength training programme with enough rest days.
 This will ensure you maintain as much muscle as possible as you continue on your fat loss journey.